 Theatre Arts — The CMPA surgical safety course

-Theatre Arts is a three-day intensive course developed by the CMPA, designed to empower physicians and their perioperative teams to improve their OR environment and foster safe surgical care.
+Theatre Arts is a two-day intensive course developed by the CMPA, designed to empower physicians and their perioperative teams to improve their operating room (OR) environment and foster a culture of safe surgical care.

-- Identify factors that affect team performance and how they contribute to adverse events
+- Identify factors that affect individual and team performance.

-Each participating team must submit an idea for a practice improvement project upon which they will anchor their learning.
-During the course, teams will work on their submitted project and will have the opportunity to transform their project idea into an actionable plan with the goal of promoting safe surgical care.
+Each participating organization must submit an idea for one or more practice improvement projects upon which they will anchor their learning.
+During the course, teams will work on defining their project and will have the opportunity to transform their idea into an actionable plan with the goal of promoting safe surgical care.

 Examples of safe surgical care projects include:

 - Adopting Enhanced Recovery After Surgery for a hospital

 - Optimizing communication

 - Improving the reliability of pre-operative checklist use

 At least one individual from each team must be a CMPA member actively engaged in OR activities.
 Furthermore, we strongly encourage teams to include at least one member with a nursing or administrative role in the perioperative environment.